 Miya Knights, Planet Retail.

-Scan & Go is the best place to start
+Mobile self-scanning is the best place to start

 There are many ways customer smartphones can be interactively used in-store, with extensions such as augmented reality.
 For example, Scandit’s own Barcode Scanner SDK can be equipped with AR to enable customer use cases like Product Information Lookup, Personalised Coupons, and Search and Find.

 But when it comes to bringing in mobile applications, many stores are choosing self-scanning as a good way to introduce customers to the concept of shopping in-store with their mobile phones.
 Doing so, not only makes for a safer shopping experience but allows customers to make more informed decisions about how they shop.

 Speaking about self-scanning in UK trade title The Grocer, Sainsbury’s head of digital product Michele Swaine said: “Now [consumers] can track spend as they’re going, they’re saying ‘I can take that extra one or nicer one’.
 They can manage their budget and therefore spend up.”

 An example of this is Globus CZ, which grew its self-scanning app by 570% in a matter of months.
 And Coop Denmark, which introduced self-scanning when it added Scandit’s Barcode Scanner SDK to its loyalty application in 2019.